daaimah123/Week-20-Quiz-RTL-Testing-Input/README.md

 ### Testing for an Input Change
-Create a single test assertion for the ChangeInput component.
+Create a single test for the ChangeInput component.
 The test should handle displaying the correct greeting.
 Set a rendered `ChangenInput` to a deconstructed `getByLabelText` and `getByTestId`.
 Set `input` variable to label text "user-name".
 Set `greeting` variable to ID "change-input-greeting".
 Assert that expected input value should be empty.
 Assert that expected greeting text should be "Welcome, Anonymous User!"
 Simulate a change input event where text value is changed.
 Verify that the changed input value text is as expected.
 Verify that the greeting text has replaced "Anonymous User" with the changed input value.

 ### Snapshot Tests